 According to Econsultancy’s ‘Skills of the Modern Marketer’ report, only 46% of marketers in the UK have a marketing degree or other certified marketing qualification.

-No surprise there then!
-But it's taken a report by a leading website like Econsultancy to bring home the fact that the disparity between hard skills and soft skills in UK marketers is growing larger and has been highlighted in an interesting piece by Colin Lewis in Marketing Week.
+In the current economic climate can any business afford to have poorly trained and qualified marketers?
+It's taken a report by a leading website like Econsultancy to bring home the fact that the disparity between hard skills and soft skills in UK marketers is growing larger and has been highlighted in an interesting piece by Colin Lewis in Marketing Week.

 The Marketers Skills Shortage